 Are Yorkies Smart?
 Discovering Their Intelligence

 According to Stanley Coren’s research on dog breeds’ intelligence, Yorkshire Terriers, also known as Yorkies, rank 27th out of 138 dog breeds.
 This means these little lap dogs possess average intelligence and can learn new tricks and commands properly.
-If you have a Yorkie puppy, it’s important to start training early to ensure they learn good habits.
+If you have a Yorkie puppy, it’s important to discover the right training early to ensure they learn good habits.
 Unlike the Afghan Hound, Yorkies are known to bark frequently and may require additional training to control their barking behavior.
+America Humane Society Donations

 Additionally, potty training is crucial for your Yorkie’s hygiene, and training them to use a designated area for their needs is recommended.
 Finally, as small dogs, Yorkies are instinctive to hunt rats, so keeping them on a leash in areas where rats may be present is important.

 One thing that sets Yorkshire Terriers apart from other little dog breeds is their tendency to bark excessively.
 This behavior can be curbed through training and providing plenty of mental stimulation through games and puzzles.
 As lap dogs, Yorkshire Terriers are individual smart dogs that require attention and care to thrive.